en

 Iromuji Kimono

-This type of kimono has a plain color without any patterns.
-Iromuji kimono can have any color, except black and white.
+This type of Kimono has a plain color without any patterns.
+Iromuji Kimono can have any color, except black and white.
 It is worn by both married and unmarried women in formal events.

 Mofuku – 喪服